André Thevet

-André Thevet (/təˈveɪ/; [təvɛ]; 1516 – 23 November 1590) was a French Franciscan priest, explorer, cosmographer and writer who travelled to the Near East and to South America in the 16th century.
-His most significant book was The New Found World, or Antarctike, which compiled a number of different sources and his own experience into what purported to be a firsthand account of his experiences in France Antarctique, a French settlement near modern Rio de Janeiro.
+André Thevet (/təˈveɪ/; [təvɛ]; 1516 – 23 November 1590) was a French Franciscan priest, explorer, cosmographer and writer who travelled to the Near East and South America.
+His most significant book was The New Found World, or Antarctike, which compiled a number of different sources and his own experience into what purported to be a firsthand account of his experiences in France Antarctique, a French settlement near modern Rio de Janeiro, Brazil.

 Life

-Thevet was born in Angoulême in southwestern France.
+Thevet was born in Angoulême, in southwestern France.
 At ten years of age, he entered the convent of Franciscans of Angoulême.
 He visited Italy at the same time as Guillaume Rondelet.
 In 1549, thanks to the support of John, Cardinal of Lorraine, he embarked on an extended exploration trip to Asia, Greece, Rhodes, Palestine and Egypt.
 He accompanied the French ambassador Gabriel de Luetz to Istanbul.

-Almost immediately after this expedition, he set sail again as the chaplain of the fleet of Nicolas Durand de Villegaignon, which intended to establish a French colony near what is now Rio de Janeiro, Brazil.
+Almost immediately after the expedition, he set sail again as the chaplain of the fleet of Nicolas Durand de Villegaignon, which intended to establish a French colony near what is now Rio de Janeiro, Brazil.
 Thevet arrived there on 10 November 1555 but only stayed in the colony for about 10 weeks before returning to France.
 He was made an almoner to Catherine de Médici and later was employed by the king.

-Thevet claimed in his Histoire de deux voyages, inaccurately, to have accompanied Guillaume Le Testu to America in 1550.
+Thevet claimed in his Histoire de deux voyages inaccurately to have accompanied Guillaume Le Testu to America in 1550.

 Thevet died in Paris on 23 November 1590.